alt-rahul/alt-rahul/README.md

 👋 Hello, it's me, Rahul!

 This is my alternative/new account, hence, `alt-rahul`.
-If you want to view my original account, [click here](https://github.com/rahuls-coding).

 I will attempt to do cool stuff here, with math and cs, particularly with AI.